 All these elements are worth going into details about, but there’s one that is at the core of how we should approach test automation.
 It has to do with how to describe a step-by-step process.

-A test case is really a description of a business process.
-For example: “Log in to an application and check that the username is properly displayed”.
-Or “Put items in a shopping basket and check that the total including discount is correctly calculated”.
+A test case is essentially a description of a business process.
+For example, “log in to an application and check that the username is properly displayed,” or “put items in a shopping basket and check that the total including discount is correctly calculated”.

-A test case is really a description of a business process.
+A test case is essentially a description of a business process.

-If you lead people to a whiteboard and ask them to illustrate one of their daily on-screen tasks, chances are that they will do it in one of two ways:
+If you ask a tester to illustrate one of their daily on-screen tasks, chances are that they will do it in one of two ways:

 Drawing a step-by-step flowchart of user interface actions is an intuitive and flexible way to describe processes.
-Flowcharts are useful because they allow for branching logic, adding inputs from data sources, and much more.
+Flowcharts are useful because they allow you to branch logic, add inputs from data sources, and much more.